Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Interaction LIME

 Finally, the fitted weight matrix \(\mathbf{W}\) models interactions between image patches and caption tokens.
 Therefore, we can evaluate and visualize it in the same way as our attribution matrices \(\mathbf{A}\).

-In Section \ref{sec:attr_eval} we found that \gls{interactionlime} performs good -- and even slightly better than our method -- on conditional caption attribution.
+In Section \ref{sec:attr_eval} we found that \gls{ilime} performs well -- and even slightly better than our method -- on conditional caption attribution.
 At the same time its conditional image attributions are not competitive.
-Consequently, its grounding ability as evaluated by the PG-metrics is also weak (cf. Table \ref{tab:baselines}).
-We speculate that the reason for this imbalance of attribution quality may be due to the different magnitudes in the number of caption tokens and image patches.
+Consequently, its grounding ability as evaluated by the PG-metrics is also weak (cf. Table \ref{tab:baselines}).\\ We believe the reason for this imbalance of attribution quality may be due to the different magnitudes in the number of caption tokens and image patches.
 While captions typically have \(\sim \!
 10\) tokens, image representations in ViT-B-32 architectures consist of \(\sim\!200\) patches.
 Therefore, the ratio of the number of samples \(N\) and tokens is much better than for image patches and the surrogate model \(\varphi\) might be able estimate their importances better.

-Overall, we find that the optimization of \gls{interactionlime} is quite sensitive to hyper-parameter choices and requires extensive tuning to find a setting that leads to stable convergence.
+Overall, we find that the optimization of \gls{ilime} is quite sensitive to hyper-parameter choices and requires extensive tuning to find a setting that leads to stable convergence.
 In contrast, our method does not require additional optimization and involves no hyper-parameters except the number of integration steps \(N\), whose increase must, however, improve attributions due to Equation \ref{eq:int_jac}.